Eamateli/test-scraper-app/README.md

-# Lodgify Lead Generator 🏠
+# Property Lead Scraper 🏠

-A comprehensive web scraping application built with Streamlit for discovering and analyzing Lodgify subdomains to generate high-quality leads for property management and vacation rental businesses.
+A web scraping application built with Streamlit for discovering and analyzing  subdomains (Lodgify default) to generate high-quality leads for property management and vacation rental businesses.

 ## 🚀 Two Implementation Approaches